Kilowatt Kit

 Free and subsidised solar is available to millions of UK households.
 This guide covers every active government scheme — who qualifies, how much it's worth, and how to apply.

-Last updated: 2026-05-01 · Methodology
+Last updated: 2026-05-04 · Methodology

 Written by

-Muhammad founded KilowattKit after spending hours trying to decode confusing electricity bills — and realising there were no simple, jargon-free tools to help ordinary homeowners understand their energy costs.
-He researches electricity rates, EV charging, solar payback, and heat pump economics across the US, UK, Canada, and Australia.
+Muhammad founded KilowattKit after spending hours trying to decode confusing electricity bills and realising there were no clear, jargon-free tools for ordinary homeowners.
+He researches energy rates, solar payback, EV charging, and heat pump economics across the US, UK, Canada, and Australia — sourcing every figure directly from official government and regulatory data.

 Not sure which grants you qualify for?